utsav0/daily-dev-tips/src/pages/posts/setting-visual-studio-code-up-for-python.md

 ## Running Python files in Visual Studio Code

-The plugin will bring this cool run button to run your Python scripts inside Visual Studio automatically.
+The plugin will automatically bring this cool run button to run your Python scripts inside Visual Studio.

-It will automatically start your environment and execute the command from there, which is incredible!
+It will automatically start your environment and execute the command, which is incredible!

 ![Running Python inside Visual Studio Code](https://cdn.hashnode.com/res/hashnode/image/upload/v1620886496761/A_NtJ4sO4.png)